dynamo/dynamo/guides/how-to-ssl.md

   password: "cowboy"
 ```

-In this particular exmaple, we are using the [key.pem](../examples/ssl/key.pem) and [cert.pem](../examples/ssl/cert.pem) inside the [examples](../examples/ssl) directory.
+In this particular example, we are using the [key.pem](../examples/ssl/key.pem) and [cert.pem](../examples/ssl/cert.pem) inside the [examples](../examples/ssl) directory.
 Please copy both files to the `priv/ssl` directory inside your project.

 Run `mix server` and you should be able to access `https://localhost:4001`, after bypassing the SSL warnings from your browser.
 And that is it!